-Note: Laboratory technicians and specialist staff will enjoy such benefits as teachers with regard to paternity leave.
+Note: Laboratory technicians, specialist staff and school executive officers will enjoy such benefits as teachers with regard to paternity leave.

 6. Study Leave

 Teachers who are selected by the Permanent Secretary for a course of training or attend a course of training approved by the Permanent Secretary in advance may continue to receive full salary for the approved period of study leave.